-X (REQUIRED) Appropriate representatives of the general purpose local government, which can include counties, municipalities, or townships/towns.
+(REQUIRED) Appropriate representatives of the general purpose local government, which can include counties, municipalities, or townships/towns.
 Describe the coordination goals and process:

-An overview of the CCDF Plan and key legislative changes to the CCDF program were presented to the Interagency Resource Management Committee.
-This committee is made up of the Secretaries of the lead agency, The Department of Education and The Department of Services for Children, Youth and Their Families, the Director of the Office of Management and Budget, the Controller General and the Chair of the Early Childhood Council.
+The lead agency coordinates with the State Advisory Council and the Interagency Resource Management Council.
+An overview of the CCDF Plan and key legislative changes to the CCDF program were presented to the Interagency Resource Management Council (IRMC) and the Delaware Early Childhood Council.
+The IRMC is comprised of the secretaries of all state agencies involved in child welfare including The Department of Education and The Department of Services for Children, Youth and Their Families, the Director of the Office of Management and Budget, the Controller General and the Chair of the Early Childhood Council.
 The committee promotes interagency collaboration in the delivery of early childhood services to young children and their families.
+The goal of this coordination is to ensure that Delaware provides extended day or year of services for families; smooths transitions for children between programs or as they age into school; enhances and aligns the quality of services for infants and toddlers through school-age children; and links comprehensive services to children in child care or school-age settings; and develops the supply of quality care for vulnerable populations (as defined by the Lead Agency) in child care and out-of-school time settings.

-X (REQUIRED) State Advisory Council on Early Childhood Education and Care (or similar coordinating body) (pursuant to 642B(b)(I)(A)(i) of the Head Start Act).
+(REQUIRED) State Advisory Council on Early Childhood Education and Care (or similar coordinating body) (pursuant to 642B(b)(I)(A)(i) of the Head Start Act).
 Describe the coordination goals and process: